git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 here, you are thinking "hmm, `/bin/sh`, probably just a plain old POSIX shell";
 however, system startup scripts on Ubuntu used to allow non-POSIX scripting via Bash.
-This is because specialty [shell languages](#shell-languages), such as Bash and Zsh, add a lot of helpful and practical features may work on one interpreter, but not another.
+This is because specialty [shell languages](#shell-languages), such as Bash and Zsh, add a lot of helpful and practical that features may work on one interpreter but not another.
 For instance, you would need to install the Zsh interpreter across all your systems if you rely on Zsh-specialized scripting.
 If you conformed with POSIX shell scripting, your scripting would have the highest level of compatibility at the cost of being more verbose.